a3s/203-project/README.md

-Montgomery College CMSC 204 Project 6 Shortest Path project
+Montgomery College CMSC 204 Project 6 Shortest Path Project

-simulates a simple map of towns using a graph data structure and Implements Dijkstra algorithm to find the shortest path between towns
+Simulates a simple map of towns using a graph data structure and Implements Dijkstra algorithm to find the shortest path between towns